impostorsguides/impostorsguides.github.io/rbenv/part-2/2-ac-content.md

 }
 ```

 This is a similar setup to the previous test, except this time there's a different environment variable passed to the command.
-Again, not sure why the expected result is `RBENV_TEST_DIR` here, since it falls *after* `RBENV_ROOT` [in the path sequence](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L26) that `test_helper` sets.
+Again, not sure why the expected result is `RBENV_TEST_DIR` here, since it falls *after* `RBENV_ROOT` [in the path sequence](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L26){:target="_blank" rel="noopener"} that `test_helper` sets.
 Let's wait and see when we get to the code.

 Next spec: